We utilize Jeep models from 1994 to 2008

 This film utilizes Hopi, Navajo, and Spanish languages with English subtitles.

-Leon Skyhorse Thomas wrote, produced, narrated, and directed this film, shot in 16mm film.
+Leon Skyhorse Thomas wrote, produced, narrated, and directed this film which was shot in 16mm film.
 Leon has completed 25 Documentaries and 3 Feature Films.

 To hear the sample sound tracks below,

 click on your selection and turn up your computer speakers

 The 3 Skyhorse CD's can be purchase through itunes and other various outlets below, if you're interested in any of the CD's just click on the icons below.
 Sample tracks are available before purchasing.
 Thank you.

 This is just a partical list of outlets carring our products

 Original Framed Oil Painting for Sale: Size 30" x 40"

 Pictured from Left to Right: Narbona, Barboncito, Skyhorse, Manuelito and Ganado Muncho.